Katzeee/Notes/STL-code-analyze/chapter2-allocator.md

 Class `allocator` is inherited from `__allocator_base<_Tp>` which is defined in <c++allocator.h> and is an alias of an allocator base class.

-Which allocator is chosen is decided by the compiler defining the alias in header file `c++allocator.h`.
+Which allocator will be chosen is decided by the compiler defining the alias in header file `c++allocator.h`.

 Such as: